RedisLabs/redislabs-docs/content/rs/references/rest-api/requests/users/password.md

     PUT /v1/users/password

-Reset the password list of an internal user to include a (single) new password.
+Reset the password list of an internal user to include a new password.

-The request must contain a single JSON with the username, a currently valid password, and the new password:

 ### Request {#put-request}